K4liber/subinterpreters/README.md

 #### Alternatives for Multi-core Utilization in a Single Python Process

-For a discussion of alternative methods for leveraging multiple cores within a single Python process, refer to the rationale section of [PEP 684](https://peps.python.org/pep-0684/#rationale).
+For a discussion of alternative methods for leveraging multiple cores within a single Python process, refer to the *Rationale* section of PEP 684[[11]](#b11).

 #### What have we learned?